 In full disclosure, I was that guy in high school who was actually paid to fix people’s expensive foreign cars.
-I was also that guy who taught entrepreneurship to MBA students.
+I was also that guy who much later taught entrepreneurship to MBA students.
 And I was that guy who got the jobs he wasn’t supposed to get.
 So really, one bag.
 An art project.
 A creative outlet.
 Fun in the midst of life’s travails.
-I had no excuses not to know better.
+What could possibly go wrong?

 Thank God, memories are short.
 It was only three months after the Texas experiment failed that I thought, “If I’m going to do this I really need to be strategic, patient, and thorough in my approach.”
 I sounded like a young venture capitalist!
 And I promptly advertised for an experienced accessories designer to help.
 Frankly, I wasn’t even sure such a position existed so you can imagine how surprised I was when live people responded.
 And more surprised when I found the perfect partner, and my first employee.

 It’s always a jolt when things go from fantasy to let’s-be-serious.
 The next thing I knew, one bag became a business with a name and generational dreams.
 It became a lifestyle brand with words like authentic, uncompromising, exceptional, engineered, elegant, craftsmanship, and artisan.
 And, of course, it started to cost more than one bag.

 After all, what we're really selling is art!